jllottes/jllottes.github.io/_sources/Projects/prime_or_not/prime_or_not.rst

 prime-like and returns ``False`` otherwise.
 Once you know that an integer is prime-like you just need to check that it is not a prime number.

-**Part 2.** Compute the primary decomposition of each false prime you found.
+**Part 2.** Compute the prime decomposition of each false prime you found.

 **Part 3.** What can you say or conjecture about properties of false primes?